PhD in Conflict, Peace and Security

 Organization of Programme

-Duration: Minimum three years (Full Time Applicants)
+Duration: Minimum four years

 Entry Requirements